-branches have not yet fallen off. with its bark remaining relatively intact. (a knife sinks into the tree only a few millimetres deep).
-NOTE!
-In this context, recently cut trunk does not refer to parts of tree felled as commercial timber or woody biomass.
-Needles or leaves are often still attached to the branches.
-Decay category 1 b): The trunk is hard; a knife sinks only a few millimetres deep.
-Decay category 2: The trunk is still relatively hard; the knife penetrates the tree appr.
-0.5 cm deep.
-2 Some decay, with coniferous trees the bark has fallen off partially or completely (some bark often left at the base of the trunk), with deciduous trees leaves/bark are left on but the wood has started to decay, the branches have mostly fallen off.
-Trunk with mild to moderate signs of decay, bark often torn and in places fallen off, often epiphytes on the trunk.
+2 Some decay, with Trunk with mild to Decay category1 b): Fallen hard coniferous trees the bark has fallen off partially or completely (some bark often left at the base of the trunk), with deciduous trees leaves/bark are left on but the wood has started to decay, the branches have mostly fallen off. moderate signs of decay, bark often torn and in places fallen off, often epiphytes on the trunk.
 (The knife sinks into the trunk more than 0.5 cm).
 NOTE!
-In addition, fallen hard kelotrunks are counted in this class.
-Decay category1 b): Fallen hard kelo-trunks.
+In addition, fallen hard kelo-trunks are counted in this class. kelo-trunks.
 Decay category 2: The trunk is thinly decayed on surface; a knife penetrates the trunk appr.
 0.5-2 cm deep.
 Decay category 3: The trunk is moderately soft; a knife sinks in on approximately halfway of the blade length, 3-5 cm deep.
 3 Dried-up coniferous tree trunk.
-Deciduous tree trunk softened-up, stays upright only supported by its bark.
-Thoroughly decayed or far rotted; soft trunk, partially or completely covered by epiphytes. (a knife penetrates the trunk easily or relatively Decay category 4: It is possible to drive a knife into the wood as far as the handle (still resistance occurs).
-The trunk may already have some highly decayed sections (the circumference is easily down only part of the the handle). original, although the core may still be hard), although there are also trunk sections that have retained their shape.
+Deciduous tree trunk softened- up, stays upright only supported by its bark.
+Thoroughly decayed or far rotted; soft trunk, partially or completely covered by epiphytes. (a knife penetrates the trunk easily or relatively easily down the handle).
+Decay category 4: It is possible to drive a knife into the wood as far as the handle (still resistance occurs).
+The trunk may already have some highly decayed sections (the circumference is only part of the original, although the core may still be hard), although there are also trunk sections that have retained their shape.
 Decay category 5 a): Far rotted trunk; a knife sinks easily down to the handle (in case of birch the bark may still provide resistance).
 The wood is already rotting (possible to squeeze the fingers into the mass).
 The trunk is often already at least partially moss-covered.
 Decay category 5 (b): Highly decayed, deformed trunks (birch trunks have merely bark left).
 Far rotted trunks that can be hardly recognized otherwise than feeling them under one's feet when walking on top of them are also included in this class.